-The purpose of the final report is to help your fellow classmates study for the exam.
+The purpose of the final report is to help your fellow classmates study for the exam and to help us to evaluate your research.
 It must contain these elements:

 - 1. A one page executive summary of the motivation and results of your group's research. - 2.
-An approximately ten page report introducing the theory behind each of the learning objectives for your project.
-The objectives should be negotiated with your supervisor.
-Note that this section is not a description of your implementation that will be part of your group's final presentation instead. - 3.
-A list of references for the report. - 4.
+A 8-12 page report introducing the theory behind your project (i.e. literature review, methods/technologies used, design, results/analysis, conclusion).
+Note that the report should concentrate on the learning objectives for your project.
+The objectives should be negotiated with your supervisor if you haven't yet done so. - 3.
+A 3-5 page report containing the implementation details of your project. - 4.
+A list of references for both the theory and implementation part of your report. - 5.
 A list of four key references that relate to your learning objectives.
 Along with each reference, include a paragraph describing what it is good for.
 The key references will become part of the examinable material for the course.
-You should discuss your choices with your supervisor. - 5.
+You should discuss your choices with your supervisor. - 6.
+For each key reference you have to submit a pdf-file containing it.
+If the keyreference is a web page copy and paste the relevant information into a Word document and create a pdf-file from it.
+The 4 key references should be at most 32 pages long in total. - 7.
 A one page set of sample exam questions relating to your learning objectives.
 These can assume that people have read your report and understand the key references.